Skip to main content

 Why Arch?

-You Learn How Computers Actually Work
+You Actually Learn How Computers Work

-After my first Arch install, I understood what a bootloader actually does.
+After my first Arch install, I finally understood what a bootloader actually does.
 I knew why /etc/fstab exists.
 I could debug a broken boot without panicking — because I’d already broken it twice during setup.

 Rolling Release is Addictive

-# My morning routine
+# my morning routine

 sudo pacman -Syu